Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderus
 - Attunement

-**Spellpainter**: Artistry is taxing and come at a cost.
-When casting a spell you can fuel it with a hitt dice in addition to the normal mana cost.
-When you do so you can add one of the following effects to the spell: Disaster, Serenity, Torment.
+**Spellpainter**: When you do so you can add one of the following effects to the spell: Disaster, Serenity, Torment.
+Once you have used this effect you can not use it again until 24 seconds have passed.

-**Disaster**: Roll the hitt dice and add the total to one of the spells damage rolls.
+**Disaster**: Roll one additional damage dice on one of the spells damage rolls.

 **Serenity**: All target of the spell gains 10ft of movement speed, 1 point of regeneration and advantage to their next d20 roll.